 Did you know that mattresses contain valuable materials such as steel, timber and foam which can be recycled?

 Mattresses also take up a lot of space in our landfill, so Council runs three FREE mattress drop-off events each year.
-The last date for 2020 is:
+Mattress drop-off dates for 2021 are as follows:

 The following conditions apply: